aguileraz/AGLDev/README.md

 ###About
 This is a "<b>User Authentication</b>", "<b>Permissions Manager</b>", "<b>Multi DB</b>" module based on ZF2 skeleton application using Doctrine 2.

+`AGLBase` - Authentication, mail, permissions, CRUD, and another cool things!

+`AGLLOG` - Only for log system!

+`AGLCOX` - An example of use MSSQL connection!

+`AGLOther` - An example of simple Module!

 ###Installation
 execute <b>composer update</b> after clone the project:
 ```sh